-3. Background and rationale
+2. Background and rationale

-The new Capital Requirements Directive (CRD) sets out the requirements for competent authorities to cooperate and exchange information regarding institutions operating through branches and the freedom of provision of services which are expected to apply from 31 December 2013. and mandates the EBA to prepare draft implementing technical standards in this area.
+The CRD (1) sets out the requirements for competent authorities to cooperate and exchange information regarding institutions operating through branches and the freedom of provision of services, and mandates the EBA to prepare draft ITS in this area.

-Supervisory cooperation between competent authorities of home and host Member States is an important element for ensuring safeness and soundness of the Single Market and protecting the interests of depositors and investors across the Union.
-The importance of appropriate exchange of information and cooperation between the competent authorities supervising institutions operating through branches or through the freedom to provide services in one or more Member State has already been recognised in the earlier amendments to the existing Capital Requirements Directive, which in Article 42 requires competent authorities to 'supply one another with all information concerning the management and ownership of such credit institutions that is likely to facilitate their supervision and the examination of the conditions for their authorisation, and all information likely to facilitate the monitoring of such institutions, in particular with regard to liquidity, solvency, deposit guarantees, the limiting of large exposures, administrative and accounting procedures and internal control mechanisms'.
+Supervisory cooperation between competent authorities of home and host Member States is an important element for ensuring safeness and soundness of the single market and protecting the interests of depositors and investors across the Union.
+The importance of appropriate exchange of information and cooperation between the competent authorities supervising institutions operating through branches or through the freedom to provide services in one or more Member State has already been recognised in the earlier amendments to the CRD, which in Article 42 required competent authorities to 'supply one another with all information concerning the management and ownership of such credit institutions that is likely to facilitate their supervision and the examination of the conditions for their authorisation, and all information likely to facilitate the monitoring of such institutions, in particular with regard to liquidity, solvency, deposit guarantees, the limiting of large exposures, administrative and accounting procedures and internal control mechanisms'.

-In 2009, EBA's predecessor, the Committee of European Banking Supervisors (CEBS) was asked by the Commission in a Call for Advice to specify categories of information to be exchanged between supervisors in relation to institutions operating through branches and significant branches.
-CEBS provided its advice in June 2009, but this has not been explicitly incorporated into the Level 1 legislation, and the Capital Requirement Directive did not specify what information and how it should be exchanged between the competent authorities leaving this to national discretion and implementation.
+In 2009, the EBA's predecessor, the Committee of European Banking Supervisors (CEBS), was asked by the Commission in a Call for Advice to specify categories of information to be exchanged between supervisors in relation to institutions operating through branches.
+The CEBS provided its advice in June 2009 (2), but this has not been explicitly incorporated into the Level 1 legislation, and the CRD at that time did not specify what information should be exchanged and how it should be exchanged between the competent authorities, leaving this to national discretion and implementation.

-Certain episodes of the financial crisis, however, highlighted weaknesses in the framework for exchange of information regarding institutions operating through branches, and branches themselves.
-To address this significant shortcoming highlighted by the crisis, the revised Capital Requirements Directive in its Article 50 strengthens the requirements for competent authorities to cooperate and exchange information regarding institutions operating through branches.
-Article 50(7) also mandates the EBA to draft implementing technical standards to establish standard forms, templates and procedures for information exchange amongst competent authorities.
+Certain episodes of the financial crisis, however, highlighted weaknesses in the framework for exchange of information regarding institutions operating through branches, and the branches themselves.
+To address this significant shortcoming highlighted by the crisis, the revised CRD in its Article 50 strengthens the requirements for competent authorities to cooperate and exchange information regarding institutions operating through branches.
+Article 50(7) also mandates the EBA to draft ITS to establish standard forms, templates and procedures for information exchange amongst competent authorities.

-This implementing technical standards are seen as a major step forward in order to introduce structure and consistency in information exchange, ensuring equal access for competent authorities of host Member States to supervisory information regarding institutions operating through branches or through the freedom to provide services in other Member States, especially through the introduction of regular and structured provision of key supervisory information on a semi-annual and annual basis, as opposed to unstructured and uncoordinated ad hoc information requests.
+These ITS are seen as a major step forward in order to introduce structure and consistency in information exchange, ensuring equal access for competent authorities of host Member States to supervisory information regarding institutions operating through branches or through their freedom to provide services in other Member States, especially through the introduction of regular and structured provision of key supervisory information on a semi-annual and annual basis, as opposed to unstructured and uncoordinated ad hoc information requests.